Dating and relationship advice from someone who’s been there

 To them, dating was something on par with gauging their eyes out with a broken beer bottle.
 Furthermore, rather than experiencing an abundance of quality singles that I was, they couldn’t find decent people anywhere.

-Clearly, I knew something that needed to be shared.
+Clearly, I knew something they didn’t.

 And this is what I want for you.
-To find this love.

-And let’s face it the world could really use more love.
+And, let’s face it, the world could really use more love.

 If you think you might be ready to let more love into your life, I’d love to see if I can help you.
 Contact me with a line or two about what is going on in your life to set up a free half hour consultation.

 Or, if you’d like to get to know me better first, sign up for the Dating’s Changed newsletter for the inside scoop on how to get onto the path to the right person for you.